 /projects

-In 2023, the U.S.-based team was sent 14 photographs and descriptions from Ukrainian librarians documenting extensive physical damage and the emotional devastation resulting from the library damage and destruction, serving as the foundation upon which the Ukraine During Wartime archives was created.
+In 2023, Librarians for Ukrainian Peace and Independence (LUPAI) were sent 14 photographs and descriptions from Ukrainian librarians documenting extensive physical damage and the emotional devastation resulting from the library damage and destruction, serving as the foundation upon which the Ukraine During Wartime archives was created.
 Since that time, photographic evidence and descriptions of the destruction of libraries has grown exponentially––from 14 to over 500 images.
-In an effort to continue to increase the amount of information and quality of metadata received, members of Team Ukraine, Emily Brennen (Rocky Vista University) and Kelly Famuliner (San José State University)...
+In an effort to continue to increase the amount of information and quality of metadata received, LUPAI members, Emily Brennen (Rocky Vista University) and Kelly Famuliner ...

 Digital Archives: Ukraine Libraries During Wartime